 Data are reported as mean and standard error mean, unless otherwise stated, and significance was determined using a two way repeated measures analysis of variance (ANOVA) and Student's t-test, where appropriate.
 Because the times to fatigue were different in the two experimental conditions, several comparisons were made.
-The majority of subjects managed at least 20 minutes of exercise in both conditions so up to this time it was possible to compare equivalent time points in the two trials.
-Secondly, the values at fatigue in the control trial ( $C{fatigue}$ ) were compared with the values at the same time point in the HC trial.
-Finally, comparisons were made between final values at $C{fatigue}$ and $HC{fatigue}$ .
-For the purposes of ANOVA, paired data at equivalent time points up to 20 minutes and at time $C{fatigue}$ were used.
+The majority of subjects managed at least 20 min of exercise in both conditions so up to this time it was possible to compare equivalent time points in the two trials.
+Secondly, the values at fatigue in the control trial (C{fatigue}) were compared with the values at the same time point in the HC trial.
+Finally, comparisons were made between final values at C{fatigue} and HC{fatigue} .
+For the purposes of ANOVA, paired data at equivalent time points up to 20 min and at time C{fatigue} were used.
 Location of differences was determined by the Tukey test.
-Where data were found not to be normally distributed (exercise time to fatigue), they are reported as median and interquartile range (IQ range) and significance was determined by a Wilcoxon matched pairs signed ranked test.
+Where data were found not to be normally distributed (exercise time to fatigue), they are reported as median and inter-quartile range (IQ range) and significance was determined by a Wilcoxon matched pairs signed ranked test.